Web Editor

 Introduction

-It offers a What-You-See-Is-What-You-Get (WYSIWYG) experience while maintaining synchronization with your Git repository, making it the perfect solution for team collaboration and quick documentation updates.
+The web editor offers a What-You-See-Is-What-You-Get (WYSIWYG) experience while maintaining synchronization with your Git repository, which lets you see updates in real time and collaborate with your team on documentation changes.

-The CLI is a command-line tool that allows you to create and manage your documentation locally.
-It’s the recommended workflow for developers who want to integrate documentation into their code workflows.
+The CLI is a command line tool that allows you to create and manage your documentation locally using the IDE of your choice.
+You should use the CLI if you want to integrate documentation into your existing development workflow.

-Both workflows are fully integrated with your Git repository, so you can use them interchangeably.
+Both the web editor and CLI are fully integrated with your Git repository, so you can use them interchangeably and different members of your team can use either tool based on their preferences.

 Editor Modes

-The Web Editor offers two distinct modes to accommodate different editing preferences and needs.
+The web editor offers two modes to accommodate different editing preferences and needs.

 Visual Mode